 ( Ephippiorhynchus asiaticus)

-The Black-necked Stork is the only representative of the stork family found in Australia and often referred to as a Jabiru.
+The black-necked stork is the only representative of the stork family found in Australia and often referred to as a jabiru.
 Adults have a striking black and white plumage, with deep red legs and feet.
-The females have yellow eyes, while the males have dark eyes.
-The Black-necked Stork is very sensitive to human-induced impacts such as altered water levels and the destruction of aquatic vegetation.
+The female has distinctive yellow eyes, while the male eyes are dark.
+The black-necked stork is very sensitive to human-induced impacts such as altered water levels and the destruction of aquatic vegetation.

-The Black-necked Stork breeds any time from March until October.
-They build a substantial nest of large bulky sticks up to 1.8m wide lined with reeds about 20cm, often up to 25m above the ground or near the waters edge.
-The Black-necked Stork usually has between 2-4 white eggs which both parents incubate.
+The black-necked stork breeds any time from March until October.
+They build a substantial nest of large bulky sticks up to 1.8m wide, lined with reeds and may be located often up 25m above the ground or near the waters edge.
+The black-necked stork usually has between 2-4 white eggs which both parents incubate.

 Black Necked Stork Profiles

-J.J. is the first Black Necked Stork to be bred in captivity.
-J.J is the famous bird's name and what a handsome fella he is.
+J.J. is the first black-necked stork to be bred in captivity.
 He arrived from the Rainforest Habitat Wildlife Sanctuary in Port Douglas in 2004.
-J.J got his name from 'Jab' his mother and 'James' his proud father.
-'James' is actually on loan to the Rainforest Habitat Wildlife Sanctuary from us here at Australia Zoo.
-'James' has been up there for a good eight years and by the look of it, he has been having a great time.
+J.J got his name from Jab, his mother, and James, his proud father.

 J.J. is one of a kind.
-He has answered many questions about Black Necked, including several we didn't even ask.
+He has answered many questions about black-necked storks including several we didn't even ask.
 Can you believe J. J. has not only been taught by his parents to fend for himself, but also to build a nest.
 Yes!
-He actually helped his parents build their latest nest.
-As well as help feed this year's nestlings.
+He actually helped his parents build their latest nest, as well as help feed the next year's nestlings.
 What a ripper!

-Juliette is the long, red-legged female Black-necked Stork.
-With her beautiful big yellow eyes (males have black eyes) she is a stunning specimen and a real head-turner, who often gets looked up and down!
-Juliette has been at the Zoo since 2003 and was born in the wild, but fell from her nest and badly injured her right leg.
+Juliette is the long, red-legged female black-necked stork.
+With her beautiful big yellow eyes she is a stunning specimen and a real head-turner, who often gets looked up and down!
+Juliette has been at the Zoo since 2003.
+She was born in the wild, but fell from her nest and badly injured her right leg.
 She was rescued and hand-raised from a young age and would not have survived in the wild.